mdarfan357/data-visualizing-/README.md

 # data-visualizing-
-Data visualizing with tableau dashboard and using an SQL database
+Interactive Dashboard using tableau and SQL database with the help of mySQL

 The Full dashboard can be seen in [tableau cloud](https://prod-apnortheast-a.online.tableau.com/#/site/arfandashboard/views/salestableaudashboard/Dashboard1?:iid=3)